 This exercise is based on the recommended ranges in the preflop exercise.
 Both you and your opponent are playing the recommended ranges.
 To make it easier to practice hand reading your opponent is 100% predictable.
-They are always playing with the recommended range and they are always continuing with the same types of hands after the flop.
+The opponent is always playing with the recommended range and always continuing with the same types of hands after the flop.

-In the Postflop exercise, when the opponent is the aggressor they bet their entire range on the flop.
-When the opponent is the defender they call with middle pairs and strong draws (open ended straight draws, double gutshots, flush draws and better).
+In the Postflop exercise, when the opponent is the aggressor, he bets his entire range on the flop.
+When the opponent is the defender he calls with middle pairs and strong draws (open ended straight draws, double gutshots, flush draws and better).
 This is not a good simulation of how most opponents play, but since the main purpose is to improve hand reading and assessing hand strength, this is considered a worthwhile simplification.
-At the flop, turn and river you will be asked if you believe your hand is stronger than your opponents.
+At the flop, turn and river you will be asked if you believe your hand is stronger than your opponent’s range.

-In poker when we talk about hand strength we use something called equity to help us judge that.
-This is different from poker hand rank, which is the best made hand that you currently can make with your two cards and the board.
+In poker when we talk about hand strength, we use something called equity to help us judge that.
+This is different from poker hand ranking, which is the best made hand that you currently can make with your two cards and the board.
 Equity is a fancy word for the probability that your hand will be best if played to the river.
-If your equity is for example 40% this means you will have the winning hand 40% on the river against your opponents range of hands and all possible cards on the board.
-There will be some equal hands as well, those will be shared between you in terms of equity, if 1% ends up in a split pot that will count as 0,5% to your equity.
+If your equity is, for example 40%, this means you will have the winning hand 40% on the river against your opponent’s range of hands, and all possible cards on the board.
+There will be some equal hands as well, those will be shared between you in terms of equity.
+If 1% ends up in a split pot, that will count as 0,5% to your equity.

 Postflop hand reading example